 There are four main parts of cycling gloves.
 They are:

 Full fingered gloves are great for winter riding while partial fingered ones can offer the protection and grip while not overheating your hands.
-Half fingered cycling gloves allow lots of air through the glove to counteract the heat generated by friction between your hands and the glove’s padding.
+Half fingered gloves for cycling allow lots of air through the glove to counteract the heat generated by friction between your hands and the glove’s padding.
 The benefits of this airflow are especially noticeable in heavily padded cycling gloves.

 The cuff refers to the part of the glove that goes around your wrist.
-In a good pair of cycling gloves, this will be adjustable so that the fit can be customized to you personally.
+In a good pair of gloves, this will be adjustable so that the fit can be customized to you personally.

 If the fight is too tight, it can cut off circulation and limit mobility significantly.
 On the other hand, if the fit is too loose, you will not have the snug fit that most cyclists desire to get good coverage on the handlebars.